2206-devops-batch/ChantelM-Project1/README.md

 ![image of pipeline](images/pipeline.jpg)

 Using a webhook, every pull request and push event triggers GitHub to notify the Jenkins controller.
-Once the controller node receveives the event, it cycles through 3 stages based on the specific events information.
+Once the controller node receives the event, it cycles through 3 stages based on the specific events information.

 ## Continuous Integration